 Contact an electrician to check running amps on well pumps.
 A change in running amps can indicate a change in the condition of the motors or pumps.
 When pumps start drawing more amps, it generally means you should repair the motors.
 Checking the amps and voltage on pumps can be complicated and dangerous.
 Do not attempt it yourself.
 Contact an electrician to complete this procedure.
-This task should be performed at least once a year and any time you sense a problem with your pump, such as unusual sounds, vibrations, or the pump is running hot.
+Perform this task at least once a year and any time you sense a problem with your pump, such as unusual sounds, vibrations, or the pump is running hot.